yoshikisd/cdtools/docs/source/installation.rst

    * `sphinx-argparse <https://sphinx-argparse.readthedocs.io>`_
    * `sphinx_rtd_theme <https://sphinx-rtd-theme.readthedocs.io/en/stable/>`_

-All of these can be installed via pip or conda.
-Finally, CDTools is NOT python 2 compatible.

-**It is required that pytorch is built with MKL**, as that enables FFTs.
-Additionally, installing pytorch **with CUDA support** is recommended, if you intend to run any serious reconstructions with the package.

 Finally, the optional depencency on pytest enables the tests to be run to confirm a successful installation.
 Sphinx and sphinx-argparse are only required if you plan on building the documentation.

+Finally, CDTools is NOT python 2 compatible.

 Step 3: Install
 ---------------